Kings of the Sun: Production

 The Mirisch brothers, United Artists and Yul Brynner had enjoyed a success collaborating on The Magnificent Seven and signed a three picture film deal in 1961.
 Walter Mirisch wrote in his memoirs that Kings of the Sun began when Arnold Picker of United Artists read an article about Mound builders of Mexico.
 Since Seven had been set in Mexico, he thought Brynner would be ideal for a film about the Mexican Indians and Brynner was enthusiastic.
 Mirisch commissioned an original treatment for a film from Elliott Arnold which theorised about what happened to the Mayan civilisation and who built the mounds in the present-day USA specifically as a vehicle for Brynner.
 It supposes that over a thousand years ago the Mayans fled to the area of present-day Texas where they exchanged technology with the local Indians.

 The movie was originally known as The Mound Builders.
 Brynner liked the treatment so much he agreed to make it as the first movie as part of his three-picture deal.

 Arnold wrote the original screenplay.
 Walter Mirisch says he was unhappy with it and got James Webb to write a new draft.
 Lewis Rachmil was hired to produce.

 Anthony Quinn was originally named as Brynner's co-star.
 Lee Thompson signed to direct as part of a four-picture contract with the Mirisches.

-Brynner ended up appearing in Flight from Ashiya for the Mirisches before Kings of the Sun; that film co-starred George Chakiris, who also had a multi-picture contract with the Mirisches, and he would re-team with Brynner on Kings instead of Quinn.
+Brynner ended up appearing in Flight from Ashiya before Kings of the Sun; that film co-starred George Chakiris, who also had a multi-picture contract with the Mirisches, and he would re-team with Brynner on Kings instead of Quinn.
 Thompson had Shirley Anne Field under personal contract for two films and she was cast as the female lead.

 Filming started 3 January 1963 and wound up 5 April.

 "The picture has something to say about capital punishment and peaceful co existence", said Brynner shortly after filming completed.
 "I think it is one of the best jobs Lee ever directed.
 He doesn't just use thousands of extras; believes audiences don't care any more unless the story is one of relationships among people.
 And Lee has an extraordinary talent for sweeping from the spectacular to the personal story."

 Thomson had previously made a film about capital punishment, Yield to the Night and said Kings of the Sun dealt with a similar theme.
 "About 98% of those who see the picture will say it is a story about Mayan civilisation and how sacrifice is wrong", predicted Thompson.
 "Two percent however will say the director is drawing a modern parallel with capital punishment, that he has made another film against capital punishment.
 And I shall be delighted."